 Understanding the components of a great documentary photograph including Layering, Shooting through objects, mirroring and much more.

-Mark travels around the world working with Nikon as an ambassador to lead documentary street photography training workshops and in 2016 in association with The Hope Foundation and Virgin Money, Mark staged a successful exhibition of his Indian street photography to raise awareness and funds for the charity.
+I’ve been fortunate to travel around the world working with Nikon as an ambassador to lead documentary street photography training workshops and in 2016 in association with The Hope Foundation and Virgin Money, staged a successful exhibition of my Indian street photography to raise awareness and funds for the charity.

-Mark’s latest exhibition, to be held at London Gallery Andipa, covers the emotional story of his father’s last years following a diagnosis of dementia, in a series of uncompromising and honest photographs that drew attention from the world’s press and social media, including appearances on Sky News with on-line articles with the Daily Mail and the BBC.
+My latest exhibition was held held at Londons Gallery Andipa, and covers the emotional story of my father’s last years following a diagnosis of dementia, in a series of uncompromising and honest photographs that drew attention from the world’s press and social media,and appearances on Sky News with on-line articles with the Daily Mail and the BBC.